 “Objects can be replaced……” That is true.
 But who is going to pay the price for the replacement?
 According to Target, inventory loss due to shoplifting and organized robbery totaled about $763 million last fiscal year.
 The situation is still worsening, and this year their anticipated loss would surpass $1 billion.
 Other big-name retailers like Walmart, Home Depot, Best Buys have spoken the similar problem.
 The retailers must stay profitable for the sake of rich share holders; therefore, the loss will be spread and carried by all other lawful customers.
 Among them, the ordinary working class are suffering the most by having to pay higher prices for the goods needed for their living.

 Should we treat thieves more humanly?
 What is the appropriate manner to deal with them?
 In Saudi Arabia, thieves may have their hands cut if caught.
 Of course, we don't want to trade that cruelty for a safe heaven (Saudi Arabia's crime rate is ridiculously low indeed).
 On the other hand, the lucky Californian retail thieves and robbers are released intact from the police station within the same day they arrive.
-My friend in San Francisco call California “sucks”.
+My friends in San Francisco call California “sucks”.
 Do we have only two extreme choices: Saudi style or Californian style?
 By questioning this, I come to believe the behaviour of the law enforcement staffs of downtown Toronto Winners store are totally acceptable: Their style is perfectly in between two extremes, in which reasonable physical force was used to make sure the situation caused no danger to all.
 Thank God we have evolved from Medieval Saudi Arabia, but not degenerated to sinful California.

 In the end, I want to applaud to the lady holding the mop to confront the robbers at the jewelry store.
 Totally unprepared at that time, instinct and courage were all she had to defend herself.
 She was fortunate enough to face the gangsters who only had a snow shovel.
 What if they had guns!
 She must had wished to death if her private small store can afford to hire a Loss Prevention Team as those big retails like Winners.